 Seasonal influenza is a respiratory tract infection that may cause severe complications that may lead to inpatient care.
 The flu vaccine is the best protection against influenza.
 If you take the vaccine, you can also protect the people close to you.

 The free-of-charge seasonal flu vaccine is especially recommended for those belonging to the risk groups and their circle of acquaintances.
-The fall 2016 vaccination campaign is arranged at health centers during weeks 46-48 and at counseling bureaus in weeks 45, 50 and week 3 in January 2017.

 When you are taking the flu vaccine, you can, if you wish, at the same time take the pneumococcal vaccine, which is subject to a charge.
 In order to take the pneumococcal vaccine, you need a doctor's prescription, which you can request at your own health center.
 If the doctor prescribes the pneumococcal vaccine for you, fetch it from a pharmacy and take it with you when coming to the flu vaccination.